apjanco/minicomp-guide/1-markup.md

 Now let's add some content!

 # Markdown
 To change the content on the page we've created, edit the README.md file in your repository.
 The `.md` suffix indicates that this file is markdown.
 Click on the pencil icon ("Edit this file") to open the file editor.
 You'll see `#` followed by the repository name.
 This is markdown-speak for header, which is the largest text on the page.
-You can make it smaller the changing it to `##` or `###`.
+You can make it smaller by changing it to `##` or `###`.
 In the HTML-land, this equates to `<h1>`,`<h2>` and `<h3>`.
 For this initial introduction, we'll just make a basic personal page.
 ```markdown

 ## Andrew Janco